 The G. Frank & Winston Purvis Professorship was established by the LSU Board of Supervisors in 1999.
 This professorship was made possible by the generosity of G. Frank Purvis and his wife Winston.
 G. Frank is a member of the Law Class of 1935.
 Mr. Purvis is Chairman Emeritus of the Board of Pan-American Life Insurance Company.
 Mrs. Purvis is a member of the LSU School of Journalism Class of 1940.
 Mr. and Mrs. Purvis are admired for their many contributions to the community and LSU.
-The first incumbent of this chair is N. Gregory Smith.

 The Holt Harrison Professorship was established in 2000.
 This professorship was made possible by the generosity of Mr. Holt Harrison, a member of the Law Class of 1961.
-The first incumbent of this chair is Frank L. Maraist.